About COVID-19 & Our Practice

 - We limit the number of people in our facility at one time to 10 people, which includes our team members as well.

-We are asking our patients and employees with a loss of their sense of smell or taste, a cough, shortness of breath, fever, or any flu like symptoms, to stay home and seek advice by calling their primary care provider.
+- We are asking our patients and employees with a loss of their sense of smell or taste, chills, repeated shaking with chills, muscle pain, intense and persistent headache, sore throat, cough, shortness of breath, fever, or any flu like symptoms, to stay home and seek advice by calling their primary care provider.

 - We recommend that all households also have a working digital thermometer to self-screen at home prior to even coming into the office.